DinoZAR/Dinosaur-OS/README.md

 ## How do I get started?

-It is recommended until Dinosaur matures to use a virtual machine in order to test out Dinosaur's capabilities.
+It's recommended until Dinosaur matures to use a virtual machine in order to test out Dinosaur's capabilities.
 The build instructions assume that you are using VirtualBox as your virtual machine.
 Also, it is assumed you have a 64-bit processor (which if you don't, Dinosaur will not work for you).

 ### Windows

 1. Run build scripts provided in directory **build_win**.
-You may either double-click **run-all.bat** to run it, or if you like to see debug info, you can use the command prompt and run **run-all.bat** from there.
+You may either double-click **run-all.bat** to run them all, or if you like to see debug info, you can use the command prompt and run **run-all.bat** from there.
+These scripts build all of the assembly files and creates a VirtualBox Disk Image, which is the virtual hard drive you will use in your Dinosaur virtual machine.

 2. Create the Dinosaur virtual machine.
-Here's how you do that
+Here's how you do that:
 	* Click **New** in the upper left hand corner
 	* In the wizard, click **Next**
 	* Set the **Name** to **Dinosaur**, and under **OS Type**, set **Operating System** to **Other** and **Version** as **Other/Unknown**